donox/sst_static/support/admin_pages/web_source_control.md

 corresponding directory.
 This role is also responsible for constructing the **yaml** files needed to create galleries.

-***Note that we don't have a way to specify the filepath for a story in a shortcode.***  Until more automated means are available, this role passes all files to the System Admin for actual inclusion in the system.
+***Note that we don't currently have a way to specify the filepath for a story in a shortcode.***  Until more automated means are available, this role passes all files to the System Admin for actual inclusion in the system.

 ###System Admin
 For content related activities, this role is responsible for the actual uploading the content onto the site and running